DiscoverAtlanta.com homepage

 A chocolate bar from Xocolatl Chocolate at Krog Street Market will earn you an extra hug from Mom.
 (Photo courtesy of Xocolatl Chocolate.
 Photo by Bailey Garrot)

 Moms love chocolate, so make her day with handcrafted chocolates.
-French Bread Chocolate just opened a store at Ponce City Market, its first store outside of North Carolina.
+Try French Broad Chocolate at Ponce City Market.
 The shop offers bonbons, caramels, signature desserts and drinking chocolate.
-Xocolatl Chocolate, located at Krog Street Market, makes gourmet chocolate made on the premises from bean to bar.
+Xocolatl Chocolate, located at Krog Street Market, makes gourmet chocolate on the premises from bean to bar.
 Mom will surely enjoy the variety of chocolates, including flavored (raspberry, ginger spiced and barrel-aged dark whiskey), single-origin chocolate, and even trail mix.

 Bird’sEye View